Taishō era: Japan after World War I: Taishō Democracy

 The public grew disillusioned with the growing national debt and the new election laws, which retained the old minimum tax qualifications for voters.
 Calls were raised for universal suffrage and the dismantling of the old political party network.
 Students, university professors, and journalists, bolstered by labor unions and inspired by a variety of democratic, socialist, communist, anarchist, and other Western schools of thought, mounted large but orderly public demonstrations in favor of universal male suffrage in 1919 and 1920.
 New elections brought still another Seiyūkai majority, but barely so.
-In the political milieu of the day, there was a proliferation of new parties, including socialist and communist parties.
+In the political climate of the day, there was a proliferation of new parties, including socialist and communist parties.

 In the midst of this political ferment, Hara was assassinated by a disenchanted railroad worker in 1921.
 Hara was followed by a succession of nonparty prime ministers and coalition cabinets.
 Fear of a broader electorate, left-wing power, and the growing social change engendered by the influx of Western popular culture together led to the passage of the Peace Preservation Law in 1925, which forbade any change in the political structure or the abolition of private property.

 In 1921, during the Interwar period, Japan developed and launched the Hōshō, which was the first purpose-designed aircraft carrier in the world.
 Japan subsequently developed a fleet of aircraft carriers that was second to none.

 Unstable coalitions and divisiveness in the Diet led the Constitutional Government Association (憲政会, Kenseikai) and the True Seiyūkai (政友本党, Seiyū Hontō) to merge as the Constitutional Democratic Party (立憲民政党, Rikken Minseitō) in 1927.
 The Rikken Minseitō platform was committed to the parliamentary system, democratic politics, and world peace.
-Thereafter, until 1932, the Seiyūkai and the Rikken Minseitō alternated in power.
+Thereafter, until 1932, the Seiyūkai and the Rikken Minseitō alternated in power.The two-party system during this period is called "Established practices in constitutional politics(憲政の常道, Kensei no Jodo)".

 Despite the political realignments and hope for more orderly government, domestic economic crises plagued whichever party held power.
 Fiscal austerity programs and appeals for public support of such conservative government policies as the Peace Preservation Law—including reminders of the moral obligation to make sacrifices for the emperor and the state—were attempted as solutions.
 While the impact of the American panic of October 1929 was still reverberating throughout the world, the Japanese government lifted the gold embargo at the old parity in January 1930.
 These two blows struck the Japanese economy simultaneously, and the country was plunged into a severe depression.
 There was a sense of rising discontent that was heightened with the assault upon Rikken Minseitō prime minister Osachi Hamaguchi in 1930.
 Though Hamaguchi survived the attack and tried to continue in office despite the severity of his wounds, he was forced to resign the following year and died not long afterwards.